 With unprecedented speed the structure of needs, knowledge and values are changing.
 So, though the new theoretic economic paradigm did not emerge, the old paradigm is being inquired into and disregarded, even its most general points.
-All of these is happening in a short period of unseen polarizations and paradoxes between marginalization and globalization, individualism and synergism, institutional disintegration and operational integration, freedom and repression, liberalism and protectionism, democracy and totalitarianism, tolerance and exclusiveness, creation and improvisation, constructiveness and destruction, openness and conditionality, competition and monopoly (united unique competences), conservativeness and revolutionariness, developing continuity and discontinuity, eliminating old boundaries and setting new ones, rhetoric and reality, economics and politics..
+All of these is happening in a short period of unseen polarizations and paradoxes between marginalization and globalization, individualism and synergism, institutional disintegration and operational integration, freedom and repression, liberalism and protectionism, democracy and totalitarianism, tolerance and exclusiveness, creation and improvisation, constructiveness and destruction, openness and conditionality, competition and monopoly (united unique competences), conservativeness and revolutionariness, developing continuity and discontinuity, eliminating old boundaries and setting new ones, rhetoric and reality, economics and politics.

 As the economics was becoming more formal, instrumental and strict (often tautological and too ideologized), it paid less attention to some practical issues and problems from economic environment (which were more interested in political economy and institutionalism).
 It can conclude, for sure, that in this view, the economic theory is in big discordance with the practice13.
-Transitional occurrences
+Transitional occurrences are maybe the best example of the indicated reasoning.

-13 We will cite an example of theoretic perfect market and/or competition as neoclassical standard, whose every variance is thought to be pathological, although it is quite different in the reality.
-Or, for example, the sustainable development is in a direct contradiction with actual market prices, which objectively aren't based, not even approximately, on real externalities, so they cannot express all ecological damages that happen to environment because of market actions.
-What can we even say about are maybe the best example of the indicated reasoning.
 No matter for the economic theory (as it is, too extensive in volume and not united, and it is composed from many theories) "bypasses" many essential questions of economic reality and failures of economic policies, we cannot agreed with some authors' thinking that it falls into crisis.
 We are more inclined to think that the economic apologetics take its place here, than it is about the economic ignorance.